Last updated on December 9th, 2021

 You can contribute up to $15,000 per year and person.
 It is even possible to pre-fund the plan with up to five years’ worth of contributions, for a total of $75,000.
 For certain states, this contribution is a deduction from your income so check if your state qualifies.

 Contributions above the annual gift tax limit of $15,000 count against the lifetime exclusion for gifts.
 You must report this on IRS form 709.
 The lifetime exclusion is currently $11.58 million.
+This may change as a part of the Build Back Better tax bill.
 Any gift exceeding this limit may be taxed at rates up to 40%.

-7. Consider a tax-free Roth IRA conversion – Extra bonus for US expats
+6. Consider a tax-free Roth IRA conversion – Another potential bonus for US expats

-If you are an expat and your 2020 income will be below the FEIE limit of $107,600, you may qualify for converting money from a traditional IRA to a Roth IRA completely tax-free.
-While you can make 2020 IRA contributions until the April tax deadline, you must do a Roth IRA conversion before the end of 2020 to reap the benefits.
+If you are an American abroad and your 2021 income will be below the FEIE limit of $108,700, you may qualify to convert money from a traditional IRA to a Roth IRA completely tax-free.
+While you can make 2021 IRA contributions until the April tax deadline, you must do a Roth IRA conversion before the end of 2021 to reap the benefits.
 This is why year-end tax planning for expats is so important.

 While the tax savings can be significant, you should only do this with the guidance of an experienced tax advisor.